mapluisch/ChatGPT-without-login/README.md

 ### Disclaimer
 *This python implementation is only meant for educational purposes.
 Please use OpenAI's API for requests.*

-Also, this is a barebones example and still WIP.
+Also, this is a barebones example and still WIP - if you find an issue / bug, please report it 😊